mark-summerfield/book/src/ch01-00-introduction.md

 Rust performs the majority of its safety checks and memory management decisions at compile time, so that your program's runtime performance isn't impacted.
-This makes it useful in a number of use cases that other languages aren’t good at: programs with predictable space and time requirements, embedding in other languages, and writing low-level code, like device drivers and operating systems.
+This makes Rust particularly suitable in a number of use cases that other languages aren’t good at: programs with predictable space and time requirements, embedding in other languages, and writing low-level code, like device drivers and operating systems.
 It's also great for web applications: it powers the Rust package